 Support for Self Study

-83% of Pupil Premium students achieved at least a standard pass grade in English, significantly better than the performance of Pupil Premium students nationally and better than that of all students nationally.
+76% of Pupil Premium students achieved Grades 9-4 in English significantly above Pupil Premium students nationally and above that of all students nationally.
+59% achieved at least a strong pass.